Category Archives: Tips and Tricks

 New Feature: Build Your Own Custom Product Templates in WordPress!

-We’re happy to announce a highly-requested feature that may change the way you do your product templates forever: Build Your Own Custom Product Templates right in the WordPress/WooCommerce Admin!
+We’re happy to announce a highly-requested feature: Build Your Own Custom Product Templates right in the WordPress/WooCommerce Admin!

-Traditional MyStyle Product Templates: Now Optional for DIY Webmasters!
+Premium MyStyle Product Templates Optional for DIY Webmasters!

-Normally we set up each template by hand for each client, and provide the template IDs for use in their website(s).
+With Premium Templates we set up each template by hand for each client remotely, and provide template IDs for use in their website(s).
 This is still a service that is available, but is no longer required for most one-sided templates if you want to develop them yourself!

 New DIY Custom Templates